Neel49/Simplify-Cover-Letter-Generator/README.md

 ### ⚠️ API Issues

-- Ensure your API key is correct and that it has sufficient access to the OpenAI API.
+- Ensure your API key is correctly placed in `src/contentScript.js` on **line 8**.
-- Check your `.env` file formatting and verify the key is being read correctly.
+- Make sure your API key is active and has sufficient access to the OpenAI API.

 ### ❌ Job Description Not Found